mikaelho/python-human-regex/README.md

 ```

 ... matching e.g. `"This is a title [KEY-123]"`.

+All the example patterns in this section are tested.
+See
+[examples.py](https://github.com/mikaelho/python-human-regex/blob/main/examples.py) if you want a
+quick copy-paste start on using a package.

 The star counts mentioned for some of the packages are probably not the only things on this page
 that will soon prove incorrect.
 Issues or PRs are highly welcome.